 Note that student sessions are not identified in this matrix.
 That is because they do not occupy regular session slots which are devoted to as many CM creditworthy offerings as possible.
+While the sessions for ‘Student Saturday’ can be solicited by the Student Subcommittee directly, the Programs Subcommittee may find some submittals that are truly student-oriented submitted along with all other sessions during the overall submittal process and should be referred to the Student Subcommittee.

-Local sessions can be 20% of the total number of regular sessions at the conference.
+Local sessions can represent20% of the total number of regular sessions at the conference if the depth of local subject matter warrants it.
 The identification of a local session can be either one that the CHC feels strong must be included in the program, features local speakers, or highlights accomplishments within the host Section’s area.
 The CHC may want to make its Section members aware of this opportunity and encourage submittal of sessions through the regular CFP submission process.
 It is NOT mandated that 20% of the sessions MUST be local sessions; conversely if more than 20% of all sessions proposed are from the host Section, it does not mean that local sessions must be rejected because they are local.
 If they are worthy of consideration otherwise, there is nothing to say they cannot be selected as sessions of statewide significance.
+Local sessions do not need to be separately identified in the selected program; it is not typical that there is a ‘local session’ track.

-Take the total number of regular sessions, then deduct the mandated sessions and the number of Law and Ethics sessions you want to include, then deduct 20% of the total number of regular sessions for local selections; the remaining number is how many sessions the Programs Committee should select to balance the program topics and implement your theme and tracks.
+When determining how many submitted sessions to select, take the total number of session slots (session blocks x number of rooms) and deduct the number of Mandatory Sessions from the total.
+The remaining number is the number of local and other submitted sessions that may be selected.

-When the Programs Committee has selected sessions, or held session slots for mandated sessions not yet received, a list with the numbered session title and session track should be forwarded to the Chapter reviewers (the VP Conferences and VP Professional Development) for concurrence or modification.
-This can probably be handled via email, though a meeting or conference call may be easier or convenient.
-(See Appendix M for a sample listing format of numbered sessions.)
+When the Programs Subcommittee has selected sessions, the Conference Programs Coordinator and the VP Conferences should be given an opportunity to review the selected sessions for balance and inclusion of expected session types.

+The CM Credit Management Contractor will review the list of selected sessions to identify speakers with multiple (or too many!) sessions.
+Knowing speakers on multiple panels will assist the Programs Subcommittee is assuring the sessions with those individuals will not be placed into the same Session Block.

-A few more recommendations when selecting sessions: while you are looking for the best presentation on a topic, and may be drawn to a known moderator, don’t select the same speakers for more than several panels; be cautious of sessions that sound good but have only the moderator listed; be cautious of multiple sessions with the same person – not the moderator – listed as the contact: it could mean the contact is a PR person for one or more companies proposing multiple sessions and experience has shown that there may need to be a significant amount of assistance by the conference committee or support team to get the session information completed and submitted on time. also, if the Programs Committee has not had cooperation from a moderator regarding completing speaker solicitation or providing speaker bios, let the VP Conferences know – future Programs Committees should be advised of this prior to selecting future panels from that moderator.
+A few more recommendations when selecting sessions: while you are looking for the best presentation on a topic, and may be drawn to a known moderator, don’t select the same speakers for more than several panels; be cautious of sessions that sound good but have only the moderator listed – it could be an undeveloped session concept; be cautious of multiple sessions with the same person who is not the moderator listed as the contact: it could mean the contact is a PR person for one or more companies proposing multiple sessions and experience has shown that there may need to be a significant amount of assistance by the conference subcommittee or support team to get the session information completed and submitted on time.
+Also, if the Programs Subcommittee has not had cooperation from a moderator regarding completing speaker solicitation or providing speaker bios, let the Conference Programs Coordinator or VP Conferences know – future Programs Subcommittees should be advised of this prior to selecting future panels from that moderator.